WV-design/Trinity-toolhead/README.md

 | printed 9mm belts | "wings" interfere with the xy joints |
 | sheet metal 9mm belts | "wings" interfere with the xy joints |

-Note: The Y footprint of this toolhead is VERY small so you likely get extra travel.
-This means the Y travel can be smaller.

 ## Current TODO list:
 * Belt clamps